spring-attic/spring-security-oauth/docs/oauth2.md

 The token endpoint is protected for you by default by Spring OAuth in the `@Configuration` support using HTTP Basic authentication of the client secret.
 This is not the case in XML (so it should be protected explicitly).

 In XML the `<authorization-server/>` element has some attributes that can be used to change the default endpoint URLs in a similar way.

-###
+The `/check_token` endpoint has to be explicitly enabled (with the `check-token-enabled` attribute).

 ## Customizing the UI